Boris Pasternak: Last years

 Pasternak's post-Zhivago poetry probes the universal questions of love, immortality, and reconciliation with God.Conference set on Doctor Zhivago writer (Stanford Report, 28 April 2004).
 Boris Pasternak wrote his last complete book, When the Weather Clears, in 1959.

 According to Ivinskaya, Pasternak continued to stick to his daily writing schedule even during the controversy over Doctor Zhivago.
 He also continued translating the writings of Juliusz Słowacki and Pedro Calderón de la Barca.
 In his work on Calderon, Pasternak received the discreet support of Nikolai Mikhailovich Liubimov, a senior figure in the Party's literary apparatus.
 Ivinskaya describes Liubimov as, "a shrewd and enlightened person who understood very well that all the mudslinging and commotion over the novel would be forgotten, but that there would always be a Pasternak."
 In a letter to his sisters in Oxford, England, Pasternak claimed to have finished translating one of Calderon's plays in less than a week.

 During the summer of 1959, Pasternak began writing The Blind Beauty, a trilogy of stage plays set before and after Alexander II's abolition of serfdom in Russia.
 In an interview with Olga Carlisle from The Paris Review, Pasternak enthusiastically described the play's plot and characters.
 He informed Olga Carlisle that, at the end of The Blind Beauty, he wished to depict "the birth of an enlightened and affluent middle class, open to occidental influences, progressive, intelligent, artistic".
 However, Pasternak fell ill with terminal lung cancer before he could complete the first play of the trilogy.

-"Unique Days"

-"Unique Days" was the last poem Pasternak wrote.